epicecu/AnalogGaugeWidgetPyQt/README.md

-# AnaloGaugeWidgetPyQt
+# AnaloGaugeWidgetPyQt6

 Custom QWidget
-- compatible to PyQt4 and PyQt5
+- Compatible with PyQt6 only
+- PyQt 4 & 5 versions can be cloned from the original project https://github.com/StefanHol/AnalogGaugeWidgetPyQt

 ![AnalogGaugeWidgetDemo Image](img/AnalogGaugeWidgetDemo.JPG?raw=true "AnalogGaugeWidgetDemo")